How to strike through in PDF files.

 Learn how to use the Strikethrough Text tool to cross out words, sentences, or whole paragraphs within PDF documents.

-Quickly mark up text with the Strikethrough tool.
+How to strike through text in PDF with the Strikethrough Text tool.

 When using the Strikethrough Text tool, you’re simply drawing lines through text.
 It’s a great way to edit documents.
 Use it to cross out incorrect or outdated information, to remove lines or paragraphs that feel redundant, to make way for improved copy — any time one or more words need to go, for whatever reason.
-Here’s how to Strikethrough on a PDF file:
+Here’s how to use the Strikethrough Text tool on a PDF file:

-- Open your PDF in Adobe’s Acrobat online services.
+- Open your PDF in Adobe Acrobat online services.

 - Select Tools, then Comment.
 This will bring up the Comment Toolbar.